tongson/omnia/README.md

 1. Edit the following space delimited variables in the top-level Makefile<br/>
      MAIN: The "main" Lua script<br/>
-     APP: Lua modules that is specific to your application<br/>
+     SRC: Lua modules that is specific to your application.
+Copy these to `src/lua`. <br/>
-     APP_DIR: Directories containing Lua modules that is specific to your application</br>
+     SRC_DIR: Directories containing Lua modules that is specific to your application.
+Copy these to `src/lua`.</br>
-     APP_C: Lua C modules that is specific to your application<br/>
+     SRC_C: Lua C modules that is specific to your application.
+Copy these to `src/c`.<br/>
      VENDOR: 3rd party Lua modules<br/>
      VENDOR_DIR: directories containing 3rd party Lua modules<br/>
      VENDOR_C: 3rd party C modules<br/>

-The APP, VENDOR split is just for organization.
+The SRC, VENDOR split is just for organization.
 Underneath they are using the same Make routines.

 1. Run `make`<br/>
 If you want to link statically run `make STATIC=1`<br/>
 During developlement or debugging run `make DEBUG=1`

 #### Adding plain Lua modules.
-(NOTE: VENDOR and APP are interchangeable.)
+(NOTE: VENDOR and SRC are interchangeable.)

 Adding plain Lua modules is trivial. $(NAME) is the name of the module passed to `VENDOR`.